Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: A Metric Space, a Graph, and a Tree

 \end{itemize} \end{theorem}

 The theorem says that all Ahlfors-regular spaces (bounded and complete, so far, but we think that these further assumptions can be easily removed) are - modulo a bi-Lipschitz change of the metric - the boundaries of rather regular and concrete graphs.
-Or, in other terms, that all such metric spaces admit a natural extension to a metric measure space in which the distance is given by length of curves and it is realized by geodesics.
+Or, in other terms, that all such metric spaces admit a natural extension to a metric measure space in which the distance is given by length of curves and it is realized, it can be shown, by geodesics.
+The theme of geodesics is discussed in depth in\cite{Geo}.

-By fattening the graph's edges, it is conceivable that the space $X=\partial G$ is the metric boundary (modulo bi-Lipschitz change of metric) of a Riemannian manifold $M$ which maintains many of the properties of $X$ ($M$, for instance, could be taken to be Ahlfors-regular, having as dimension the least integer $n>Q$).
-This simple construction seems to have gone so far unnoticed.
+By fattening the graph's edges, we might even see that the space $X=\partial G$ is the metric boundary (modulo bi-Lipschitz change of metric) of a Riemannian manifold $M$ which maintains many of the properties of $X$. $M$, for instance, could be taken to be Ahlfors regular, having as topological and Hausdorff dimension the least integer $n>Q$.